Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Sketch of proof for fermionic selection rules

-\textbf{III.
-Sketch of Fermionic Selection Rules}.
-We sketch a proof that the terminating operators should satisfy certain transformation (selection) rules in order for the non-local order parameter to potentially remain finite in one symmetric fermionic phase and vanish in the others; the result is Eqs. \ref{eq:SelectionRule}.
-We will evaluate the long-distance limit of the string or brane OP $\lang \oL \left[ \prod_{j \in \OmS} \Sigma_{j} \right] \oR \rang$, with $\oL, \oR$ local terminating operators and $\Sigma_{j}$ an on-site symmetry.
-The asymptotic form of a non-local order parameter in a symmetric phase is really a two-point function of certain operators because symmetries reduce to acting on the edges of the domain over which they are applied.
-We use the effective forms for fermionic symmetries from the fermionic classification; though they are state dependent, we only rely on properties of the phases. \\ We consider again a closed system $\Omega$ partitioned into a subsystem $\Omega_{S}$ over which the symmetry $\Sigma$ acts and an environment $\Omega_{E}$, on whose edges $\oL, \oR$ act.
+We sketch a proof that the terminating operators should satisfy certain transformation (selection) rules in order for the nonlocal order parameter to remain nonzero in one symmetric fermionic phase and vanish in the others; the result is Eqs. \ref{eq:SelectionRule}.
+We will evaluate the long-distance limit of the string or brane OP $\lang \oL \left[ \prod_{j \in \OmS} \Sigma_{j} \right] \oR \rang$ in the ground state, with $\oL, \oR$ local terminating operators and $\Sigma_{j}$ an on-site symmetry.
+The asymptotic form of a nonlocal order parameter in a symmetric phase is really a two-point function of certain operators because symmetries reduce to acting on the edges of the domain over which they are applied.
+We use the effective forms for fermionic symmetries from the fermionic classification; though they are state dependent, we only rely on properties of the phases. \\ We consider as in App. \ref{sec:AppII} a closed system $\Omega$ partitioned into a subsystem $\Omega_{S}$ over which the symmetry $\Sigma$ acts and an environment $\Omega_{E}$, on whose edges $\oL, \oR$ act.
 The ground state has Schmidt decomposition $|\psi\rang = \sum_{a} e^{-E_{a}} |\phi_{a}\rang |\eta_{a}\rang$ where $\phi_{a}, \eta_{a}$ are for $\Omega_{S}, \Omega_{E}$, respectively.
 We specialize to the case of interest where fermion parity $P_{\OmS}$ is applied in the bulk.
-The idea of \cite{TurnerClass} is that $\lang \phi_{a} | \PS |\phi_{a'} \rang \approx \lang \phi_{a} | \PSL \PSR |\phi_{a'} \rang$ (with effective forms $\PSL, \PSR$ on $\Omega_{S}$) for states with low entanglement energy (EE), so that $a,a' < \chi$ with $\chi$ a cutoff.
+The idea of [\!\!\citenum{TurnerClass}] is that $\lang \phi_{a} | \PS |\phi_{a'} \rang \approx \lang \phi_{a} | \PSL \PSR |\phi_{a'} \rang$ (with effective forms $\PSL, \PSR$ on $\Omega_{S}$) for states with low entanglement energy (EE), so that $a,a' < \chi$ with $\chi$ a cutoff.
 The forms $\PSL, \PSR$ are localized to a distance $l$ near the edges of $\Omega_{S}$ which increases with $\chi$.
 While the replacement by effective forms is approximate, it is good because states with high EE contribute less to evaluations of observables.
 Hence: